20 Dec 2015

 - Our product roadmap is financed collaboratively with our clients.
 When there’s a feature gap in our software, we’ve found that our clients are willing to co-finance development in order to have these features added to the Opencell core as quickly as possible.
 This was something of a surprise but it seems a powerful trend.
 Increasingly, I think we’ll see Opencell, and other open source specialized enterprise software companies, operating at the center of a network of clients that will actively contribute to financing our software development, in order to get the functionalities added to the core as quickly and as effectively as possible.

 - Avoiding any distinction between the code contained in the community and enterprise versions was the right way to go.
 During commercial discussions, prospective clients invariably want to understand how committed we are to open source.
-We often get compared with other ”open source” companies that aren’t really open source anymore because too many key features have been reserved for the enterprise edition (e.g. Sugar CRM since release of version 7 or OpenERP/Odoo since the release of version 9).
-Being uncompromisingly committed to maintaining a common code base for the community and enterprise version makes our value proposition compelling and easy to understand.
+We often get compared with other ”open source” companies that aren’t really open source anymore because too many key features have been reserved for the enterprise edition.
+Being uncompromisingly committed to maintaining all core functionalities in our community edition makes our value proposition compelling and easy to understand.

 - Open source is a great model for a startup that targets larger, institutional clients.
 We increasingly meet a lot of companies that are fed up with the vendor lock-in and forced upgrades imposed by traditional vendors and that are willing to listen to open source software options proposed by software “dwarves” like Opencell.
 By choosing an open source model, startups can compete with the proprietary giants since your prospective client knows it will be able to take over the code if your company fails or gets taken over.

 - Open source gives you great marketing traction.
 A Gartner study shows that software companies spend an average of 10.2% of revenue on marketing expense and top spenders like Salesforce dedicate a whopping 53%.
-At Opencell, we spend very little (apologies for our terrible website).
-Our leads come from the magic combination of “billing and open source” and generally start with IT-savvy techies trying our product.
+At Opencell, we spend very little.
+Our leads generally start with IT-savvy techies trying our product.

 - Open source lets you reduce your R&D costs significantly.
 Most open source startups are genuinely “… dwarves standing on the shoulder of giants”.
 By being open source, we leverage the software commons without needing to reinvent the wheel each time.